asathoor/wordpress-cheat-sheet/README.md

 **Here are some of the most used code snippets for WordPress.**

+## Free e-book

+You can read about WordPress in my free e-book: [WordPress in the Classroom](http://ipaper.ipapercms.dk/ErhvervsakademiAarhus/Forskningsrapportguides/wordpress-in-the-classroom/?page=1).

 ## Where are the Theme Files?

 * Themes: ../wp_content/themes/yourThemeName